raystack/meteor/docs/docs/guides/1_list_Plugins.md

 Meteor follows a plugin driven approach and hence includes basically three kinds of plugins for the metadata orchestration: extractors (source), processors, and sinks (destination).
 Some details on these 3 are:

-- **Extractors** are the set of plugins that are source of our metadata and include databases, dashboards, users, etc.
+- **Extractors** are the set of plugins that are the source of our metadata and include databases, dashboards, users, etc.

 - **Processors** are the set of plugins that perform the enrichment or data processing for the metadata after extraction.